History of Mookie Betts in Timeline

 Mookie Betts

 On October 7, 1992, Markus Lynn "Mookie" Betts was born.
-He is a professional baseball outfielder, shortstop, and second baseman.
+He would become a professional baseball outfielder, shortstop, and second baseman.

 Others born on this day/year

-In 2004, Terry Shumpert, Betts's cousin, spent his final season of professional baseball with the Triple-A Nashville Sounds and worked extensively with Betts.
+In 2004, Terry Shumpert, Betts' cousin, spent his final season of professional baseball with the Triple-A Nashville Sounds and worked extensively with Betts.

 2010: Tennessee Boys Bowler of the Year

 In 2010, during his junior year at John Overton High School, Mookie Betts batted .548 with 24 steals.
-In November of 2010, he committed to attend the University of Tennessee on a baseball scholarship.
+In November of that year, he committed to attend the University of Tennessee on a baseball scholarship.

 2011: Jacoby Ellsbury joins 30-30 club

-In 2011, Jacoby Ellsbury was the first Red Sox player to join the 30-30 club.
+In 2011, Jacoby Ellsbury became the first player in Red Sox history to join the 30-30 club.

 2011: Drafted by the Red Sox